athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 #### Case Study 3: Seasonality

-Themonthly mean temperaturesdataset summarizes the monthly average air temperatures in

-Nottingham Castle, England from 1920 to 1939 in degrees Fahrenheit.
+The monthly mean temperatures dataset summarizes the monthly average air temperatures in Nottingham Castle, England from 1920 to 1939 in degrees Fahrenheit.
 You can download the dataset directly from here:

-- monthly-mean-temp.csv^5
+ monthly-mean-temp.csv 5

-Save the file with the filename `monthly-mean-temp.csv` in your current working directory.
+Save the file with the filename monthly-mean-temp.csv in your current working directory.

-We can load this dataset as a PandasSeriesusing the function readcsv()and summarize

-the shape of the dataset.
+We can load this dataset as a Pandas Series using the function read csv() and summarize the shape of the dataset.

 ```